GsNrio/holbertonschool-low_level_programming/recursion/README.md

 This current push is a function that returns the length of a string.
 This current push is a function that returns the factorial of a given number.
 This current push is a function that returns the value of x raised to the power of y.
-This current push is a function that
+This current push is a function that returns the natural square root of a number.
 This current push is a function that